PositiveThumbDev/AdventurerGuildGame_ComIT-Course/README.md

 **Pictrues:**
 Upon boot you are greeted with a main menu.
 In the future I'd like this to be a menu to choose which app to use.
 For now, you can Create, Update or Delete a User using the respective button.
-The Admin Link will take you to the Admin page for admin login, it's here temperarily.
+The Admin Link will take you to the Admin page for admin login.
 ![mainMenu](https://github.com/user-attachments/assets/4f45e68d-0d4c-4b65-b4e7-0b0b2cc20da6)

 You can create a user